AustinGoodman/non-linear-sphere-tracing/README.md

 ```
 <br/>

-and make sure to define variables for each of the parameters we took in:
+and make sure to define variables for each of the parameters we took in
 ```HLSL
 int MAX_STEPS;
 float THRESHOLD;